 Special-needs education in Riyadh

-With expats being largely reliant on international schools, there isn't one standard policy across schools with the result that some schools are better equipped than others to provide support for students with special educational needs – networking with fellow expat families and researching schools in depth can help determine which school is most suitable.
+With expats being largely reliant on international schools, there isn't one standard policy across schools, with the result being that some schools are better equipped than others to provide support for students with special educational needs.
+Networking with fellow expat families and researching schools in depth can help determine which school is most suitable.

 Tutors in Riyadh

 Local families frequently employ tutors to help children become proficient in English as a second language.
 Non-English-speaking expat families in Saudi Arabia can benefit from doing the same, while those looking to learn or improve their Arabic should opt for a local Arabic tutor.
-Major upcoming exams and trouble subjects are also well served by tutors.
+Major upcoming exams and trouble subjects are also areas tutors can service well.

 ►For more about schooling options, see Education and Schools in Saudi Arabia